-IROS - DESCRII PTION AND I MATERIALITY мітіс GATION MEASURES TITLE I+/I- /R/O DESCRIPTION HORI- ZON I: ACTUAL/ POTENTIAL R/O: PROBA- BILITY OF OCCURRENCE MATE- RIALITY POLICY ACTIONS TARGETS METRICS Non -compliance with new CSR regulations Risk Non-compliance with new CSR regulations could result in litigation or reputational risks for Coface.
+IROS - DESCRI ATERIALITY мітіс ATION MEASURES TITLE I+/I- /R/O DESCRIPTION HORI- ZON I: ACTUAL/ POTENTIAL R/O: PROBA- BILITY OF OCCURRENCE MATE- RIALITY POLICY ACTIONS TARGETS METRICS Non -compliance with new CSR regulations Risk Non-compliance with new CSR regulations could result in litigation or reputational risks for Coface.
 Medium term Medium Signi- ficant - Strengthening of CSR-related legal watch in 2023; Mandatory e-learning training. - - Code of Conduct Oppor -tunity Coface's Code of Conduct guarantees the integrity and ethics of Coface employees and activities.
 Medium term Medium Impor -tant Code of Conduct Deployment of CLIC e-learning training on the Coface Code of Conduct assigned in 2024.
 Training of all Coface Group employees.
 Training completion rate.
 Lack of indepen- dence of lines of defence Risk The lack of independence of Coface's lines of defence could have a negative impact on its corporate culture and compliance with insurance regulations.
-Short term Medium Impor -tant Global compliance policy approved by the Board of Directors; L1/L2 Compliance Control plan.
-L1/L2 compliance control implemented with results and action plan; Implementation of CLIC e-learning training on AML-CTF.
-Coface Group employees; Completion of L1/L2 controls Compliance training completion rate; Completion rate of L1/L2 controls.
+Short term Medium Impor -tant Clobal compliance policy approved by the Board of Directors; L1/L2 Compliance Control plan.
+L1/L2 compliance control implemented with results and action plan; Implementatic of CLIC e-learning training on AML-CTF.
+Training of all Coface Group employees; Completion of L1/L2 controls m within the allotted time.
+Compliance training completion rate; Completion rate of L1/L2 controls.
 Lack of Board indepen- dence Risk A lack of independence of the Board of Directors could lead to non-compliance with the governance code applicable to Coface and the distrust of shareholders.
 Short term Medium Impor -tant Rules of Procedure of the Board of Directors' Risk Committee.
 Strengthening of the independence of the Board of Directors. - - Non -compliance with transpa- rency require- ments related to manage- ment and Board compen- sation Risk Failure to comply with transparency requirements related to the compensation of the management and Board of Directors could result in difficulties in the approval of compensation at the Annual General shareholders' Meeting as well as reputational issues.
-Short term Medium Impor -tant Compensation policy for corporate officers and the Chairman and CEO The role of the Nomination, Compensation and CSR Committee - - value of the brand.
-This could create a reputational risk for the Coface Group, potentially resulting in several potential financial impacts, such as increased costs, reduced access to capital and financing, lower market value, and reduced talent retention and attraction.
+Short term Medium Impor -tant Compensation policy for corporate officers and the Chairman and CEO The role of the Nomination, Compensation and CSR Committee - -